Tha’teioneniienawa’khontie: In the Spirit of Cooperation

 A new fund in honour of First Nations, Métis, and Inuit Peoples is now a reality thanks to the recent (and ongoing), journey of learning of a local woman.

-Our newest donor (who wishes to remain anonymous), has experienced the growth and transformation that comes from a personal journey, and being open to new experiences, learnings, and perspectives.
+An anonymous donor experienced the growth and transformation that comes from a personal journey, and being open to new experiences, learnings, and perspectives.
 In July 2019, our donor had the good fortune to witness an Inuit wedding party climb a hill on the vast and stark tundra of Greenland.
 The bride and groom, dressed in traditional Inuit clothing, walked hand in hand.
 With them were elders and children of the community.
 “That sight, those people jumped into my heart and soul” said our new donor.

 Her desire for knowledge led her to read extensively about Indigenous Peoples.
 She read about the horror of residential schools and the beauty and wonder of Indigenous culture and traditions.
 As her knowledge grew, so did her respect and admiration of Indigenous Peoples; their resilience and their strength.